Better Automatic Program Repair by Using Bug Reports and Tests Together: Combining FL for Program Repair

 \subsection{Combining FL Techniques}

-\looseness-1 Existing approaches to combine multiple FL techniques~\cite{Li19, Zou19, Sohn17, Le16issta, Xuan14icsme}, are typically based on \emph{learning to rank}~\cite{Burges05} supervised machine learning.
-These techniques consider suspiciousness scores of program elements as \emph{features} and train a model that ranks defective elements higher than non-defective elements.
-Such approaches require a training dataset of program elements annotated with suspiciousness scores computed using different FL techniques; each element needs to be labeled with the ground truth, as ``defective'' or ``not-defective''.
-Given a new defect, the trained model uses the FL scores computed for that defect to rank the elements.
-Training such models is typically computationally expensive~\cite{Bhavsar12}, and performance depends heavily on the training dataset and features~\cite{Mahalakshmi15}, which renders them suboptimal for APR.
+Existing approaches to combining multiple FL techniques~\cite{Li19, Zou19, Sohn17, Le16issta, Xuan14icsme} typically use \emph{learning to rank}~\cite{Burges05} supervised machine learning.
+These techniques use multiple FL techniques' suspiciousness scores as \emph{features} to train a model to rank buggy statements higher than non-buggy ones.
+Such approaches require a training dataset of program statements annotated with suspiciousness scores from multiple FL techniques, and the manually labeled ground truth ``buggy'' or ``not-buggy''.
+Such training data is hard to create because of the required manual effort, and the performance of trained models depends heavily on its data and features~\cite{Mahalakshmi15}.

-We propose an unsupervised approach that requires no training.
-We formulate the problem of combining multiple FL techniques as a rank aggregation~(RA)~\cite{Lin10} problem.
+Instead, we propose \sysname, a novel unsupervised approach that requires no training.
+We formulate the problem of combining different FL techniques as a rank aggregation~(RA)~\cite{Lin10} problem.
 RA involves combining multiple ranked lists (base rankers) into one ranked list (aggregated ranker)~\cite{Deng14}.
 The RA problem has been studied extensively in information retrieval~\cite{Dwork01www}, marketing and advertisement research~\cite{Lin10}, social choice (elections)~\cite{Dwork01www}, and genomics~\cite{Kolde12}.
-We propose to use RA algorithms to combine multiple FL techniques' ranked lists of suspicious statements.
+We propose to use RA algorithms to combine multiple FL techniques' ranked lists.
+We next describe our \sysname approach to combine FL techniques~(Section~\ref{sec:rafl}) and using it to combine \irflname and SBFL~(Section~\ref{sec:sbir}).
+Section~\ref{sec:sbir_vs_soa} will empirically show that our approach outperforms the supervised ones.